Cyril-Meyer/DeepSCEM/README.md

 * Model : A deep neural network (it's layers and weights)

 * Working dir : The directory from where you have started DeepSCEM

-## Bug report 🐛 & Feature request ✨

-To report bugs or ask for a new feature, you can create an issue.

 ## Developers 💻